Harlequins Women

 Harlequins Women, formerly known as Harlequins Ladies, are a women's rugby union club based in Guildford, Surrey, England and in Twickenham, Middlesex, England.
 They were founded in 1995 as the women's team of Harlequin F.C. and rebranded in 2017 after merging with Aylesford Bulls.
 In 2017, they were selected as one of the franchises for the new Premier 15s league, but they also cater for new, aspiring and social players within their 3rd XV squad.

 History

 Beginnings

-Harlequins Ladies were founded in 1995 as the women's team of Harlequin F.C.
-They initially played their home games at Centaurs RFC, Grasshoppers RFC, Old Isleworthians RFC and at Harlequins' previous training base at Richardson Evans Memorial Playing Fields in Roehampton.
+Harlequin Ladies F.C was founded in 1995 by two former Oxford University players, Kirstie Heslop and Vanessa Matthews, as the women's team of Harlequin F.C.
+They initially played their home games on the 2nd XV pitch at The Stoop, at Centaurs RFC, Grasshoppers RFC, Old Isleworthians RFC and at Harlequins' previous training base at Richardson Evans Memorial Playing Fields in Roehampton.
 They won their first league title unbeaten and were subject of a Channel 4 documentary.

-In 2000, they were promoted to Rugby Football Union for Women Division 1.
+After winning four successive league titles, in 2000 they were promoted to Rugby Football Union for Women Division 1.
 However, they were later relegated from top flight.
 Following the RFUW restructuring the leagues in 2007, Harlequins Ladies were placed in Championship 2 South East.
 In 2017, they competed in the National 2 South East league.